The Top 15 Most Important Customer Service KPIs in eCommerce

 Improving your customer service can (obviously) yield positive results for your organization.
 You don’t have unlimited bandwidth, though.
+You have to focus your efforts where they’re most effective.

-And, when you’re spoiled for choice regarding different data points, it can be a challenge to decide which metrics will offer you the most help in assessing performance and enhancements.
+When you’re spoiled for choice regarding different data points, it can be a challenge to decide which metrics will offer you the most help in assessing performance and enhancements.

 Recommended reading

-- Top 15 Customer Returns Reasons in 2024 & How to Avoid Them
+- Top 15 Customer Returns Reasons in 2025 & How to Avoid Them

-What are Customer Customer Service KPIs?
+What are Customer Service KPIs?

 - Key Performance Indicators